typewriter221/Reinforcement-Learning-/README.md

    3. Throw away all episodes with a reward below the boundary.
    4. Train on the remaining "elite" episodes using observations as the input and issued actions as the desired output.
    5. Repeat from step i until we become satisfied with the result.
+3. FrozenLake using CrossEntropy Model-Free, Policy-Based, On-Policy, Discounted Reward -
+   1. Reward 1 on completion Reward 0 on failing.
+   2. Calulation discousted reward of each episode to penalize long episodes.
+   3. Keeping better performing episodes forto tackel splling randomnes of the enviornment.
+   4. Need more than 10K iterations to provide acceptable results.